 Toyota is in the process of refining and expanding their hybrid catalog, and the popular crossover market is one of the prime targets for domination with the next-gen RAV4 hybrid that packs a four-cylinder engine and two electric motors, plus standard all-wheel drive.
 Fuel economy is tops for its class, with 34 city and 30 highway mpg and a smooth, controlled ride that manages to draw its fair share of converts from traditional engines.
-For 2018, Toyota cleaned up an already spacious interior with higher trims and better infotainment, along with a slew of safety features that Toyota has begun to offer standard in all of its new models.
+Toyota cleaned up an already spacious interior with higher trims and better infotainment, along with a slew of safety features that Toyota has begun to offer standard in all of its new models.
 As the hybrid market heats up, expect the RAV4 to be the crossover to beat.

 Somewhere between the explosion of the crossover, the SUV and the pickup truck, the humble minivan risked fading into obscurity.
-However, the updated Toyota Sienna has shed some of its more cringeworthy features and packed a slew of features into the 2018 model.
+However, the updated Toyota Sienna has shed some of its more cringeworthy features and packed a slew of features into the newest model.
 Families will love the laundry list of new safety features and every Sienna comes standard with automated emergency braking, adaptive cruise control, a lane departure warning system that automatically steers the van back into its lane, and automatic high beam headlights.
-The engine was overhauled for 2017 models and the 3.5 liter V-6 with eight speed automatic transmission fits in nicely with the new exterior looks, that take up the same 'emotional' look that the whole fleet has adopted.
+The engine was overhauled and the 3.5 liter V-6 with eight speed automatic transmission fits in nicely with the new exterior looks, that take up the same 'emotional' look that the whole fleet has adopted.